krawj/writing-sample/README.md

 ## Output customizations

 The project is configured to build basic PDF output through the **org.dita.pdf2** plugin with several minor customizations.
-The `custom/fo/attrs` and `custom/fo/xsl` directories contain contains several `.xsl` stylesheet files that override the default XSL-FO processing steps and styling attributes to change the page size, remove the blank page after each chapter, and more.
+The `custom/fo/attrs` and `custom/fo/xsl` directories contain several `.xsl` stylesheet files that override the default XSL-FO processing steps and styling attributes to change the page size, remove the blank page after each chapter, and more.

 ## Building the default output